November 7, Yondaime Year 5

 If Orochimaru had Kakashi’s or Ryouma’s chest flayed open, it was too late.
 Even if they knew exactly where to look, by the time anyone could get there, it would be far too late.

 His voice shook.
 “We have to send search teams now.”

 Genma was not a man given to naked fear.
 Worry, yes.
 Healthy concern, sure, judicious caution, maybe even a little bit of anxiety, but Raidou had never seen him afraid.
-Yet there it was, in the blown pupils of Genma’s light brown eyes, the shiver in his voice.
+Yet there it was, in the dilated pupils of Genma’s light brown eyes, the shiver in his voice.

 But the words were still practical, even if they weren’t something achievable.

 “What search teams?”
 Sadayo said, flat as an anvil, before Raidou could find a way.
 “Konoha is five days away.
 Suna has no one to spare.”